Esri/arcgis-maps-sdk-unreal-engine-samples/README.md

 2. Refer to the [ArcGIS Maps SDK for Unreal Engine's documentation on getting started](https://developers.arcgis.com/unreal-engine/get-started/) on how to download `Unreal Engine 5` and the `ArcGIS Maps SDK for Unreal Engine`.
 3. Launch the Unreal Engine project. **Note** If you are prompted that there is a version mismatch, the project may need to be re-compiled.
 You will need to [launch it through Visual Studio](https://docs.unrealengine.com/5.0/en-US/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine/).
 4. [Install the plugin](https://developers.arcgis.com/unreal-engine/install-and-set-up/add-the-plugin-to-an-existing-project/#install-the-plugin) into this project.
 5. Launch the `SampleViewer` level.
 You will be prompted to enter an API Key for the samples to work.
-To avoid entering it each time you run the viewer, enter the key in the SampleViewer level blueprint.
+To avoid entering it each time you run the viewer, go to `Edit -> Project Settings -> Plugins -> ArcGIS Maps SDK` and set the API Key for the project.
 To learn more about API keys, read the [developer documentation](https://links.esri.com/arcgis-api-keys).

 ## Requirements